nodekit-io/nodekit/README.md

 The sample app includes a built in web server for serving static and dynamic content; on iOS this can be an http server over a localhost port, but on OSX you may want to use no ports at all and just use built in protocol server.

-Build in XCode for both iOS and Mac targets.
+Build in Xcode for both iOS and Mac targets.

-## Three Main Components in {NK} Scripting
+## Three Main Components in {NK} NodeKit

 [![{NK} Scripting](https://raw.githubusercontent.com/nodekit-io/nodekit/master/docs/images/NKScripting.png?v01)](https://github.com/nodekit-io/nodekit/blob/master/docs/NKScripting/readme.md)